 As her endurance increased, she began running half-marathons and the weight fell away.
 She committed to a full marathon and completed one.
 She decided to go back to school and get her masters.
 She bought a house.
 Then she got engaged.

 In the middle of this process, she went back to Egypt and took her trek across the desert, the Sahara Desert she now knew.
-The caravan of vehicles required for the luggage, food and water would have certainly held a carton of cigarettes.
+There were no marathon hikes.
+The caravan of air-conditioned vehicles required for the luggage, food, and water would have certainly held a carton of cigarettes.

-At school pursuing her masters, she participated in a scientific study of people that had changed their lives in a short period of time.
-She became the researcher’s favorite participant.
+At school pursuing her masters, Lisa participated in a scientific study of people who had changed their lives in a short period of time.
+She soon became the researcher’s favorite participant.

 They tempted her with every vice that had once held her captive while doing brain scans and discovered an amazing thing.
 The areas of her previous addictions lit up brightly, still very much active.
 But another area of her brain is what excited them.